1986 Indianapolis 500: Garage area

 The highlight of offseason improvements at the Indianapolis Motor Speedway was the construction of a new, state of the art garage area.
 Just days after the 1985 race, the old Gasoline Alley garage area, most of which had stood since the 1940s, was dismantled and demolished.
 Official groundbreaking for the new facility occurred on August 26, 1985.
 The new concrete garages increased to 96 units (up from 88), and each stall provided approximately 30% more working room than their predecessors.
 The green and white wooden barn doors were replaced with overhead steel garage doors, and the layout was changed from east–west to north–south.
 The access lanes were widened substantially, improving ingress and egress, improving drainage, and various vendor and support units were also part of the new complex.
 Lastly, a refueling complex was constructed in the southeast corner, including two underground tanks, one each for methanol and gasoline fuels.
 Most of the work was completed in April, however, some of the finishing touches were still being completed during the first week of on-track activity.

 Though the new garages were universally praised for their increased space and function, they were criticized for lack of aesthetics, and for breaking tradition.
 The plain precast concrete walls resembled the cookie-cutter stadiums of the era that were largely criticized in baseball and football.
 The design was a sharp and striking contrast to the previous garage complex, which led some to call them overtly plain or "antiseptic."
 Changing the layout to north–south based was also a thinly veiled attempt by the management to further scale back the oft-rowdy "Snakepit" area formerly located inside the turn one infield.
 The interiors were spacious and without walls (except those adjacent to the middle corridors), allowing teams the flexibility to erect partitions as they saw fit, as well as layout their work area however they desired.
 Lastly, the new complex greatly improved safety.
 The old wooden buildings were criticized as potential "fire traps," and management did not want a repeat of the devastating 1941 fire.
 The concrete construction was more fire-resistant, water spigots were provided in every stall, and the wider lanes provided easier fire escape.

 Victory lane

 The new victory lane, visible in 1988.

 A new victory lane area was constructed for the 1986 race.
 From 1971 to 1985, the winner drove up the checkerboard ramps into the "horseshoe" area below the Master Control Tower.
 A hydraulic platform was now used, which was located in the actual pit area, in line with the pit stalls.
 The car would drive onto the platform, and it would raise into the air, and then slowly spin 360° for the fans to see the winner.

-This victory lane was popular, but could only a hold a small number of people when raised.
+This victory lane was popular, but could only hold a small number of people when raised.
 It would be used through 1993.